Written evidence from the Department for Education (CCG0007)

 The COP26 President Designate, Alok Sharma has written to the Education Secretary setting out DfE’s role in the lead up to and during COP26.
 These include:

 The DfE is working to ensure the UK is showcased as a world leader in the education sector.
-We are working closely with colleagues across Whitehall, particularly the COP26 unit, and consulting widely with a range of stakeholders and international partners, including non-governmental organisations.
+We are working closely with colleagues across Whitehall, particularly the COP26 committee, and consulting widely with a range of stakeholders and international partners, including non-governmental organisations.

 DfE has recently established a Sustainability and Climate Change Unit to co-ordinate and drive activity across the Department and our sectors and is currently preparing a Sustainability and Climate Change Strategy.
-We aim to launch the strategy for public consultation to coincide with COP26.

 DfE is reviewing how climate risks are captured in the investment management process.
 We are planning to recruit an environmental analyst/scientist to review business cases and make sure decision makers in the department are aware of the environmental impact of new policies and major programmes.